 “A calorie is not a calorie.
 And the dietitians in this country are actually perpetrating this on us.
 Because the more you think a calorie is a calorie, the more you think, ‘well then if I ate less and exercised more it would work.’
 It doesn’t.”

-The fact is that sugars and carbs are metabolized much differently than proteins or fats.
-If you consume 200 calories of fruit juice or soda versus 200 calories of butter or eggs, your body will crank out insulin which triggers fat storage despite your calorie deficit.
+Sugars and carbs are metabolized much differently than proteins or fats.
+If you consume 200 calories of fruit juice or soda versus 200 calories of butter or eggs, your body will crank out insulin, which triggers fat storage—despite your calorie deficit.

-Eating the wrong foods overall can only result in a metabolic slowdown and weight gain, even if you manage to eat like a bird for three weeks.
+Eating the wrong foods overall can only result in a metabolic slowdown and weight gain, even if you manage to maintain a calorie deficit.

 Weight loss and metabolic health typically go hand in hand.
-Once you start focusing on metabolic health, as opposed to pure weight loss, you’ll find that shedding unwanted pounds is a natural side effect of the process.
+Once you start focusing on metabolic health—as opposed to pure weight loss—you’ll find that shedding unwanted pounds is a natural side effect of the process.
 And it all starts with managing your blood glucose (blood sugar) levels.

 Here are 5 quick tips on controlling blood glucose for weight loss: